Skip to main content

 Before you shortlist tools, run this pass/fail check:

 If you are evaluating Figma Starter, confirm fit against these constraints: single team and project, 3 total Figma Design and Figma Sites files, unlimited drafts, and 30 days of file version history.
-Add current plan limits after verification for any tool you compare, and use a consistent prompt set and evaluation metrics; add current benchmark after verification.
+Verify current plan limits against vendor plan documentation before using them, and verify any benchmark date and result from internal records before including it.

 Once process fit is confirmed, move to pricing and packaging decisions instead of more tool shopping.
 Start with Value-Based Pricing: A Freelancer's Guide.
 For a step-by-step walkthrough, see The Best Tools for Creative Collaboration with Remote Teams.
 Want to confirm what's supported for your specific situation?
 Talk to Gruv.